mullak99/XmlSettings/README.md

 # XmlSettings
-A C# library for reading and writing program settings to an XML file.
+A .NET Core 2.0 library for reading and writing program settings to an XML file.